 I recently I realised that I can’t have children… I went to a group for support and met people my parent’s age who talked a lot about their kids who are my age.
 Their kids are working, travelling, and starting families.
 Often the group would reminisce about what they did when they were my age and enjoying the health they had.
 I need support from people who don’t just understand pain and fatigue, but who also know what it is like when life seems to stop before it starts.

 Are you against having friends of different ages?

-People benefit from having friends of all ages, including friends their own age.
+No. People benefit from having friends of all ages, including friends their own age.
 Having same-age friends is normal for the healthy, but it isn’t a given when you are young and ill.
 For instance, I didn’t have any local friends my own age for 18 years.
 That changed because of Chill.

 Isn’t an age limit ageist?

-We are against ageism.
-We want opportunities to meet people our own age.
+No. We are against ageism.
+We want to meet some people our own age.
 This is not ageist.